-2) DESCRIPTION OF HOW THE RISK MANAGEMENT AND SOLVENCY SELF-ASSESSMENT SYSTEMS ARE IMPLEMENTED AND INTEGRATED INTO THE INSURER'S OPERATIONS; INCLUDING STRATEGIC PLANNING AND ORGANIZATIONAL AND DECISION MAKING PROCESS
+B.3.2 DESCRIPTION OF HOW THE RISK MANAGEMENT AND SOLVENCY SELF-ASSESSMENT SYSTEMS ARE IMPLEMENTED AND INTEGRATED INTO THE INSURER'S OPERATIONS; INCLUDING STRATEGIC PLANNING AND ORGANIZATIONAL AND DECISION MAKING PROCESS

-This item has been included in B.3.1. above.
+This item has been included in B.3.1 above.

-3) DESCRIPTION OF THE RELATIONSHIP BETWEEN THE SOLVENCY SELF-ASSESSMENT, SOLVENCY NEEDS, AND CAPITAL AND RISK MANAGEMENT SYSTEMS
+B.3.3 DESCRIPTION OF THE RELATIONSHIP BETWEEN THE SOLVENCY SELF- ASSESSMENT, SOLVENCY NEEDS, AND CAPITAL AND RISK MANAGEMENT SYSTEMS

-The purposes of the CISSA is to assess the Company's risks and to evaluate whether there are sufficient financial resources to sustain the business strategy over the plan horizon.
+The purposes of the CISSA are to assess the Company's risks and to evaluate whether there are sufficient financial resources to sustain the business strategy over the plan horizon.

 The Company's Internal Model brings together the underlying risk and capital management processes by which the Company assesses, monitors and measures the Company's risks, review the business against risk appetite and tolerances and project the solvency position over the business plan.
-The Company has integrated the Internal Model with business as usual risk and capital management.
 The CISSA cycle is aligned with the strategic and business planning process so that the key elements can interact and inform forward looking decision-making.